-Some women are born with an increased risk for developing ovarian, peritoneal, and fallopian tube cancer.
+Some people are born with an increased risk for developing ovarian, peritoneal, and fallopian tube cancer.
 To find out if this is the case for you, Memorial Sloan Kettering’s Clinical Genetics Service can give you these tests and provide skilled guidance on what to do with the results.

 Our specially trained counselors and doctors offer: